If It’s Not Conformis, It’s Not Patient-Specific

 Our disposable, patient-specific iJig® instrumentation is manufactured using the latest in 3D printing technology, and our single-use implant kit is delivered pre-sterilized a few days before surgery, removing the inventory from hospital shelves.
 This also allows for rapid design improvements that can be implemented immediately.

-We offer custom-made total and partial knee replacement options as well as 3D printed surgical instrumentation for each and every case.
+We offer patient-specific total and partial knee replacement options as well as 3D printed surgical instrumentation for each and every case.

 1. In a study by W. Kurtz titled “Patient-Specific Knee Replacement Implants Preserve Bone and Decrease Blood Loss & Swelling” presented at the 2013 BASK Annual Meeting, comparing 66 iTotal patients with 66 patients receiving one off-the-shelf implant brand (Zimmer NexGen), thickness of the femoral (distal and posterior medial/lateral), and tibial (medial/lateral) resections were measured intra-operatively.
 The average total of all bone resection measurements for iTotal was 27% (14mm) less than for the off-the-shelf total knee.
 Additionally, the total thickness of the iTotal implants was 25% (15.7mm) thinner on average than the off-the-shelf implants.